Skullcandy3/Skullcandy3/README.md

 **📅 Duration**: April 2025 – June 2025
 **🏛️ Institution**: University of Stavanger
 **📝 Description**:
 Designed and implemented a fully functional **Wordle game** using **Flask**, **JavaScript**, and a three-database architecture.
 Features include a secure login/register system, **AJAX-based** username validation, score tracking, and game logic.
-Built with modern UX in mind as part of the university exam.
+Built with modern UX in mind as part of the university exam.<br>
 **🔗 [View Project Repository](https://github.com/Skullcandy3/Work-at-UNI/tree/main/Website%20project)**

 ---